 What Is Business Continuity?

 Prior to the year 2020, many IT professionals saw business continuity concept as an enterprise-only collection of policies, strategies, and other paperwork-and-meeting, C-level nonsense.
 These IT professionals were only focused on recovering the IT infrastructure or on data recovery.
 However, due to the pandemic, a lot of businesses were forced to move their workloads from offices fast, and continue to work from their homes.
-Few were ready for such a sudden change in the business landscape, and the corporate management with their IT departments, or the MSPs running their clients’ IT infrastructures suddenly found themselves solving a number of unexpected questions, such as:
+Few were ready for such a sudden change in the business landscape, and the IT pros suddenly found themselves solving a number of unexpected questions, such as:

 - How do you provide stable remote access to the workforce?